-- I. The only way to reduce nitrate deep percolation from crop root zones is to reduce the volume of deep percolation water (irrigation or rainfall), and to also match the available nitrogen management to the plant needs. - J. Regulatory programs must meet the challenge of being meaningful without being overly complex.
-Programs with excess complexity and excessive data collection/reporting will likely fail. - K. Having an excellent irrigation water and nitrogen management plan is a fundamental and good farming practice.
-The Panel believes that the management plans must be individualized and developed by competent individuals. - L. The development of excellent, pragmatic education/awareness/training programs will be an essential ingredient for successful development and implementation of irrigation water and nitrogen management plans. - M. All management plans must include estimates of nitrogen required, nitrogen removed, the distribution uniformity (DU) of the irrigation system, and the volume of water infiltrated in a field.
-They must account for the fact that some of the variables change over the season, such as the DU of individual irrigation events. - N. Management plans must identify actions to be taken, if identified, to improve performance. - O. An essential detail for irrigation and nutrient management plan development is "Who will be deemed qualified to create and evaluate these plans"?
+- J.H.
+The only way to reduce nitrate deep percolation from crop root zones is to both reduce the volume of deep percolation water (irrigation or rainfall), and to also match the available nitrogen management to the plant needs. - K.I.
+Regulatory programs must meet the challenge of being meaningful without being overly complex.
+Programs with excess complexity and excessive data collection/reporting will likely fail. - L.J.
+Having an well designed and implementedexcellent irrigation water and nitrogen management plan is a fundamental and good farming practice.
+The Panel believes that the management plans must be individualized and developed by competent individuals. - M.K.
+The development of excellent, pragmatic education/awareness/training programs will be an essential ingredient for successful development and implementation of irrigation water and nitrogen management plans. - N.L.All management plans must include estimates of nitrogen required, nitrogen removed, the distribution uniformity (DU) of the irrigation system, and the volume of water infiltrated in a field.
+They must account for the fact that some of the variables change over the season, such as the DU of individual irrigation events. - O.M.
+Management plans must identify actions to be taken, if identified, to improve performance. - P.N.
+The Panel believes that the State and Regional Water Boards should agree on the qualifications of the individuals who will create and evaluate irrigation and nutrient management plans and the requirements of these plans.
+It is recommended that individual plans will not require approval from the Water Boards, but must be available for Water Board staff review.
+An essential detail for irrigation and nutrient management plan development is "Who will be deemed qualified to create and evaluate these plans"?
 The Panel believes that the State and Regional Water Boards should agree on the qualifications of the individuals who will create and evaluate these plans, and the basic simple requirements of the plans.
 But the Board staff will not approve individual plans.
-Individual management plans must be available for Board staff to review, if needed. - P. The Panel defined a variety of details that must be addressed in the development of a pragmatic educational/awareness/training program. - Q. Excellent attendance of the educational programs will be essential.
+Individual management plans must be available for Board staff to review., if needed. - Q.O.
+The Panel defined a variety of details that must be addressed in the development of a pragmatic educational/awareness/training program. - R.P.
+Excellent attendance of the educational programs will be essential.
 A variety of ways to ensure attendance were contemplated.
-This will be a challenge. - R. Common terminology and recommendations for Nitrogen applications that farmers are accustomed to hearing (often related to nutrient uptake), currently are not consistent in focusing on matching N applications with N removal from fields.
+This will be a challenge.
+The Panel believes that some level of attendance will be required by farmers/managers, and by plan developers.- - S.Q.
+Common terminology and recommendations for Nitrogen applications that farmers are accustomed to hearing (often related to nutrient uptake), currently are not consistent in focusing on matching N applications with N removal from fields.
 This results in differences in methods to identify target amounts for N fertilizer applications.
+Recommendations for pounds of fertilizer to apply per year should be standardized to reflect the need to match average crop removal rates over several years.